mikenakis/Public/testana/README.md

     - Discover which ones are test classes.
     - Determine the dependencies of each test class.
 (Recursively, so that transitive dependencies are included, too.)
   - Checking the timestamp of each class file to see if it has been modified since last run time of any tests that depend on it.
-  - Remembering the last successful run time of each test.
-- Testana then only runs the tests that need to run.
+- Testana then only runs the tests that need to run and remembers their last run times.
 - Testana selects which tests to run from among all tests of all modules in your entire project, thus guaranteeing that any and all tests that need to run will run.
 - Testana runs your test classes in order of dependency, meaning that classes that are most dependent upon will be tested first, and classes that depend upon those will be tested next, and so on until everything has been tested.
 - Testana runs the methods of a test class in their natural order, which is the order in which the methods appear in the source file.
 (Duh!)